 As part of the ongoing observation, assessment and planning (OAP) cycle within the learning and development requirements of the EYFS, practitioners are required to regularly review the development and progress of all children throughout the early years.
-Where a child appears to be 'behind'1 expected levels, or where a child's progress gives cause for concern, practitioners should consider all the information available to determine the support needed to help the child 'catch up'.
+Where a child appears to be not on track to the early learning goals (described as 'behind' expected levels in the SEND Code of Practice), or where a child's progress gives cause for concern, practitioners should consider all the information available to determine the support needed to help the child 'catch up'.
 There are many documents that practitioners can refer to, to help them assess if a child is functioning at a level appropriate for their age.
 The one most commonly used by EYFS practitioners is the development bands within the Early Years Outcomes document.
 Northumberland Early Years team encourage the use of further refinements within these bands, described by the terms Emerging, Developing and Secure.
-The expectation is that by the end of the EYFS (the term before children enter year 1) all children will have achieved the Early Learning Goals (ELGs) as described in the statutory framework.
+The expectation is that by the end of the EYFS (the term before children enter year 1) all children will have achieved the Early Learning Goals (ELGs) as described in the statutory framework and be school ready.

 A delay in learning and development in the early years may or may not indicate that a child has special educational needs; therefore the SEND CoP requires that a graduated approach to the provision of support be adopted to ensure all children are helped to achieve the best possible educational and other outcomes.
+If through the OAP cycle is identified as not being on track and targeted support has not yet helped them to catch up the level of support will need to be stepped up to implement the APDR cycle.

-Some children would benefit from differentiation of Quality First Teaching whereas others with more significant will require special educational provision delivered through SEN Support.
+Some children will have their needs met through Quality First Teaching alone, whereas others with more significant needs will require special educational provision delivered through SEN Support.